DarkWanderer/Elite-Log-Agent/README.md

 # Elite Log Agent

-A Windows utility, sitting in tray and feeding trade data from Elite journal to various game-related sites
+A Windows utility, sitting in tray.
+Feeds your commander data to INARA and/or EDSM sites.
+Also helps other players by sharing trade/commodity/outfitting data via EDDN

-**Does not require Elite login/password - only the target sites API keys**

 ## Quickstart